andylockran/spectral-aws-apigateway-ruleset/README.md

 The severity of each of these rules has been tweaked to follow my own usage.
 If you think the severity needs changing, or would prefer a more descriptive error message, please submit a PR.

+For instructions on how to do so, refer to [Custom Rulesets](https://meta.stoplight.io/docs/spectral/docs/guides/4-custom-rulesets.md) on the Spectral site.